 Our School Motto.
 “Shojiki-Ryu”, Honesty and Integrity School

-HONESTY – Always be honest to everyone you meet.
-Be honest to your parents, children, teachers, ministers, friends and especially yourself.
+HONESTY – Always be honest with everyone you meet.
+Be honest with your parents, children, teachers, ministers, friends and especially yourself.
 All SSMA/REBD students must be honest and respectful to everyone.
-Always be honest and respectful, especially to your teachers, without them you would have no knowledge.
+Always be honest and respectful, especially to your teachers.
+Without them, you would have no knowledge.
 Don’t lie or steal.
-It’s much easier to tell the truth once than tell a lie over and over again just to cover for another lie.
-Stealing is just as dishonest as telling a lie, don’t take what is not offered.
+It’s much easier to tell the truth once than tell a lie repeatedly just to cover for another lie.
+Stealing is just as dishonest as telling a lie.
+Don’t take what is not offered.
 Being dishonest and disrespectful will only destroy your credibility and eventually cause you to fail.
 A true heart will carry you to greater heights.

-COURAGE – Always have courage to love the life you live and live the life you love.
-Courage is a very important part of the martial arts and life in general.
-It’s the fire, desire and drive to accomplish the goals that you set forth to accomplish.
+COURAGE – Always have the courage to love the life you live and live the life you love.
+Courage is a very important part of the martial arts and life in gas well.
+It’s the fire, desire, and drive to accomplish the goals that you set forth to accomplish.
 This is also risk taking.
-You have to take risks in life to get ahead.
+You must take risks in life to get ahead.
 “You have to go out on the limb to get the fresh fruit or settle for the older fruit that’s lying on the ground”.
-That limb may pop and crack and be very scary but with courage you can succeed.
-Martial arts, like life can be difficult at times.
+That limb may pop and crack and be very scary, but with courage, you can succeed.
+Martial arts, like life, can be difficult.
 You need courage to keep you on track in both life and in martial arts.
 Courage is very useful in a dangerous situation.
 You need to have the drive to overcome the danger.
 This is the same in everyday life when it comes to a stressful time in your life.
-You need that drive, desire and focus to overcome and to conquer your problems.
-Be couragious like warrior and never show fear.
+You need that drive, desire, and focus to overcome and to conquer your problems.
+Be courageous like a warrior and never show fear.

 PERSEVERANCE – Perseverance is very important in the martial arts and in life.
-To persevere means to work hard, to endure and to never give up.
-Martial arts is a way of life.
-Many people think that getting to black belt is the final step in martial arts, on the contrary it’s the very beginning part of martial arts.
-When you achieve your black belt, your mind, body and spirit are ready to start learning what the martial arts really are.
-It takes a lot of perseverance to make it to black belt and then even more through the “10” degrees of black belt.
+To persevere means to work hard, to endure, and to never give up.
+Martial arts are a way of life.
+Many people think that getting to a black belt is the final step in martial arts.
+It’s the very beginning part of martial arts.
+When you achieve your black belt, your mind, body, and spirit are ready to start learning what the martial arts really are.
+It takes a lot of perseverance to make it to the black belt and then even more through the “10” degrees of black belt.
 The best way to think about this is, white belt to black belt is like high school.
-Achieving 2nd degree black belt is like achieving an associates degree.
-Achieving 3rd degree black belt is like achieving a bachelors degree.
-Achieving 4th degree black belt is like achieving a masters degree.
-Achieving 5th degree black belt is like a doctorates degree.
+Achieving 2nd degree black belt is like achieving an associate degree.
+Achieving 3rd degree black belt is like achieving a bachelor’s degree.
+Achieving 4th degree black belt is like achieving a master’s degree.
+Achieving 5th degree black belt is like a doctorate’s degree.
 6th degree and above is like being a professor in the martial arts.
 Perseverance is also just important in your everyday life.
-You have to persevere at your work place, in your relationships and in your religion.
-Perseverance will get you to you’re goals and beyond.
+You must persevere at your workplace, in your relationships, and in your religion.
+Perseverance will get you to your goals and beyond.

-WISDOM – Wisdom means being wise.
+WISDOM –Wisdom means being wise.
 Wisdom comes with time, often after several years, and most often with age.
-Wisdom is created through different life experiences, which include; trial and error, winning and loosing and learning from your successes and your mistakes.
-A warrior with wisdom would be like a dragon using strategy, experience, knowledge and would only choose when to fight.
-A person with a huge ego would be like a dog attacking at will, starting a fight, wanting to hurt someone or fighting for the enjoyment it, without thinking of the consequences.
+Wisdom is created through different life experiences, which include trial and error, winning and losing and learning from your successes and your mistakes.
+A warrior with wisdom would be like a dragon using strategy, experience, knowledge, and would only choose when to fight.
+A person with a huge ego would be like a dog attacking at will, starting a fight, wanting to hurt someone, or fighting for the enjoyment of it, without thinking of the consequences.
 He would enjoy showing off his ego and muscles to intimidate others.
 This is a sign of true weakness and is not wise, but stupid.
-Being wise is also being responsible and using strategy in your life while making educated and planned decisions, learning from your mistakes and successes and making your life and the world a better place to live in.
-Wisdom is using your experience, knowledge and heart, not your ego.
+Being wise is also being responsible and using strategy in your life while making educated and planned decisions, learning from your mistakes and successes, and making your life and the world a better place to live in.
+Wisdom is using your experience, knowledge, and heart, not your ego.